geertmeersman/robonect/README.md

 **MQTT sensors** (when enabled) are enabled prior to the REST sensors, as they update faster.

 The **REST sensors**, are updated on a configurable scan interval.
-When the mower is sleeping, only the status sensors are being updated (since the others have no activity and updating them would wake up the mower, resuling in a beep every time a scan happens).
+When the mower is sleeping, only the status sensors are being updated (since the others have no activity and updating them would wake up the mower, resulting in a beep every time a scan happens).
 Example here: [Rest sensor and the REST category](#rest-sensor-and-the-rest-category)

 ---